Thursday, 19 December 2024

 Possible death of multi-generational content

-Anyone who has used TikTok would know that are much multi-generational content and this has not been seen on any other platforms so far throughout the entire lifespan of the which hints that this might not be replicated elsewhere should TikTok fall.
+Anyone who has used TikTok would know that are much multi-generational content and this has not been seen on any other platforms so far throughout the entire lifespan of the Internet which hints that this might not be replicated elsewhere should TikTok fall.
 That goes to show that TikTok has the ability to bring people from multiple generations together and strengthen bonds.
 Should TikTok get banned, would there be another social media platform that would ignite such wholesome content and bonding for users to engage in?
 Hopefully so.

 One less distraction from the tragedy that is 2020